 Media & Technology

-Qualitative market research can help you to explore these issues and what they mean for your unique brand, as well as determining likely future trends and how they could impact you.
+Qualitative market research can help you to explore these issues and what they mean for your unique brand or company in 2020.
+Market research can help you to understand how to stay competitive and embrace change and new technologies in a way that works for both yourselves and your consumers, without falling behind.
 Get in touch today for an initial chat around your objectives and future plans!

 A European publisher wanted to understand the market for children’s publishing in both the UK and Canada.
 QualiProjects conducted several days of desk research, including purchase of reports and articles to understand how a new entrant could a) enter the market legally and b) make their mark in terms of what is currently missing.
 We also spoke to an author of children’s literature and a publisher and produced an overall report with a detailed SWOT analysis for both markets.

 A national radio station was struggling to get advertising spend up because the brands they were approaching were not finding their target audience age group appealing.
 The commercial objective was therefore to understand this audience in more depth in order to make it more appealing to brands and to target advertising more effectively.
 QualiProjects used Ethnographic and Online Community market research to understand and segment (into types) this audience.
 The qualitative research results were published in several periodicals, providing an interesting and insightful story to tell brands who then invested in the station.
 See here for a brief write-up by Campaign Live.

 Here are some examples of the brands I have conducted market research for, either as QualiProjects, or under the umbrella of another agency, using a range of methodologies including Online Qual, Ethnography, Desk Research, Focus Group Discussions, Teledepths and Product Tests: